Hardware-Assisted Parameterized Circuit Execution: Parameterized Circuit Execution

-The parameter memory is an FPGA Block RAM (BRAM) containing parallel memories for each physical qubit (eight memories in the current implementation).
-Each parallel memory is 8 kilobytes and holds up to 2048 32-bit parameters per circuit.
-Each memory is a true dual-port (TDP) design, with one interface to the controller and the other to the stitch logic.
-In a normal parameterized circuit execution, the memory controller interface writes the parameter to the memory, and the stitch logic reads from the memory.
-The rest of the read and write bus, i.e., read from memory controller and write from stitch logic, are only used for debugging.
+The parameter memory holds the circuit parameters and should support multiple kilobytes of memory for each qubit.
+The design choice in the current implementation is the Block RAM (BRAM)~\cite{XilinxUG573}, due to its 32-kilobit block size, which are modular and better to maintain higher operating frequency with lower timing issues during routing.
+Alternatively, an Ultra RAM~\cite{XilinxUG573}, with a 288-kilobit block, will be underutilized and difficult to route, and a distributed RAM using memory LUT (SLICEM)~\cite{XilinxUG574} would require significant resources.
+The parameter memory comprises eight parallel BRAMs, one for each physical qubit in the current implementation.
+Each BRAM has a capacity of 8 kilobytes and can store up to 2048 32-bit parameter values per circuit.
+Each memory is a true dual-port (TDP) design~\cite{XilinxUG573}, with one interface dedicated to the memory controller for writing parameters and the other to the stitch logic for reading parameters during circuit execution.
+This dual-port configuration enables efficient concurrent access for both writing and reading parameters.
+Importantly, the \emph{Deft scheduler} avoids memory race conditions with mutually exclusive memory write and circuit execution operations.
+During parameterized circuit execution, the memory controller writes the circuit parameters to the individual BRAM, and the stitch logic reads from the memory based on requests from the distributed processor.
+The remaining read and write capabilities of the TDP design, such as reading from the memory controller side or writing from the stitch logic side, are reserved for debugging purposes, providing valuable flexibility for testing and troubleshooting.